AISquaredInc/aisquared/README.md

 This package is currently in a state of constant development, so it is likely that breaking changes can be made at any time.
 We will work diligently to document changes and make stable releases in the future.

-The `aisquared` package currently contains four subpackages, the `aisquared.config` package, the `aisquared.base` subpackage, the `aisquared.logging` subpackage, and the `aisquared.remote` package.
+The `aisquared` package currently contains five subpackages, the `aisquared.config` package, the `aisquared.base` subpackage, the `aisquared.logging` subpackage, the `aisquared.serving` subpackage, and the `aisquared.remote` package.
 The `config` package holds objects for building the configuration files that need to be included with converted model files for use within the AI Squared Extension.
 The contents of the config subpackage contain both pre- and postprocessing steps as well as harvesting, analytic, rendering, and feedback objects to use with the model.
 The following will explain the functionality of the config package:

 ### aisquared.config